oracle/ocifs/README.md

     print(dataset.to_table())
 ```

-### Or Use With ADSDataset for non Lake Integration
+### Or Use With ADSDataset for non Data Lake Integration
 ​
 ```python
 import ads